Who Qualifies for Chapter 7 Bankruptcy?

 The main purpose of bankruptcy is to give people a fresh start, to help them from falling into deep despair over debt that they cannot repay.
-But what the courts frown upon is when people use bankruptcy to try to either deprive creditors of money that they have or to use credit to buy things knowing that they are going to file for bankruptcy shortly.
+But what the courts frown upon is when people use bankruptcy to try to either deprive creditors of money that they have or to use credit to buy things knowing that they will file for bankruptcy shortly.
 If such is the case, then your petition will either be denied or your case will be dismissed.
 Some of the common techniques considered dishonest are transferring assets to relatives or friends before filing, or going on a spending spree just before declaring bankruptcy, or hiding assets from your spouse in a divorce.

 Incorrect or Incomplete Information on Bankruptcy Forms

 In bankruptcy, as in taxes, the filer has most of the information about his situation.
 Hence, the courts depend largely on the information that the debtor provides in his bankruptcy petition.

 You may be tempted not to list income or assets or to not name creditors who are your relatives or friends or to pay them off right before filing for bankruptcy.
 If the information on the bankruptcy forms is knowingly inaccurate or incomplete, then not only will the bankruptcy case be dismissed, but the courts may prosecute the petitioner for knowingly supplying false information or withholding relevant information.